 A leader and key partner in the international effort to address climate change, the UAE will host COP28 in 2023.
 After being the first Middle Eastern nation to sign the Paris Agreement, the UAE was also the first country in the region to submit its Nationally Determined Contribution (NDC) in 2015.
-It is one of just 13 countries globally to have submitted its second NDC.
+In September 2022, the UAE updated its second NDC, setting a more ambitious target for curbing carbon emissions 31% by 2030, up from its previous 23.5% target.